Engulfing and Piercing Patterns in Forex Explained

 The Piercing Pattern

-The piercing pattern is almost like the engulfing one, with the difference that the second candle is not engulfing the previous one, but only goes into the territory of it.
-As a rule of thumb, the body of the second candle should retrace minimum fifty percent in the territory of the previous one.
+The piercing pattern is almost like the engulfing one, with the difference that the second candle does not engulf the previous one, but only goes into the territory of it.
+As a rule of thumb, the body of the second candle should retrace a minimum 50 percent into the territory of the previous one.

-Like it was the case with the engulfing pattern, trading the piercing or the dark-cloud cover should be the subject of going long (in the case of the piercing pattern) with a stop loss at the lows of the candle and a take profit that should respect the 1:3 risk reward ratio.
+As was the case with the engulfing pattern, trading the piercing or the dark-cloud cover should be the subject of going long (in the case of the piercing pattern) with a stop loss at the lows of the candle and a take profit that should respect the 1:3 risk/reward ratio.

 The Dark-Cloud Cover Pattern